 Community War Memorials Fund

-Applications to Round 1 of the 2018/19 Community War Memorials Fund are open and will close at 5pm on Remembrance Day 2018.
+Applications to Round 2 of the 2018/19 Community War Memorials Fund are open.
+Apply before 5pm on Anzac Day, 25 April 2019.

 The NSW Government established the Community War Memorials Fund to help conserve, repair and protect war memorials across NSW.
 Since the establishment of the program in 2008, grants have been provided for a wide range of projects including conservation assessments, honour roll repair, war memorial cleaning and conservation work, arborist advice for war memorial trees, security measures for memorials, repairs to war memorial halls and improvements to the accessibility of memorials.